Grays Ferry fire kills 2 children, injures infant and adults

 "Looks like this is going to be a multiple fatality incident, incredibly tragic for us, and my heart goes out to the families involved," Philadelphia Fire Commissioner Adam Thiel said.
 "It's a tragic morning."

-The fire started shortly after 1 a.m.
+Neighbors called 911 to report a fire shortly after 1 a.m.
 Saturday on the 1500 block of South 30th Street.

-Police said a 3-year-old boy was pronounced dead the home.
-A 10-year-old girl was taken to Children's Hospital of Philadelphia where she died.

 A 9-month-old child remains in critical condition at CHOP, suffering from smoke inhalation and burns, according to authorities.